wechaty/docusaurus/jekyll/_posts/2021-07-10-google-season-of-docs-guide.md

 There will be a GSoD Mid-term Demo Day, volunteers can organize this Mid-term Demo Day on a regular weekly zoom meeting.

-All of the tech writers should submit a mid-term blog with the YouTube Midterm demo day video and a summary of the mid-term work.
+Each writer in the same team should submit a mid-term blog together with the YouTube Midterm demo day video and a summary of the mid-term work.
 The video needs to be uploaded to youtube, and contact Huan to add it to the playlist of wechaty.

 Report template as follows: